mwohl/python-join/README.md

 # python-join
-join two files on specified key
+Join lines from two files on common key